leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 What is happening here?

-- [`loginUrlCb`](/docs/reference/CheerpX-Linux-create#loginurlcb) expects the base URL of a control server that will continue and finish the login process.
-This callback is executed when it is time to prompt the user to log in to Tailscale via the UI.
+- [loginUrlCb] expects the base URL of a control server that will continue and finish the login process.
+This callback is executed when prompting the user to log in interactively with Tailscale.
-- [`stateUpdateCb`](/docs/reference/CheerpX-Linux-create#stateupdatecb) and [`netmapUpdateCb`](/docs/reference/CheerpX-Linux-create#netmapupdatecb) are necessary for tracking network status and updates to network maps.
+- [stateUpdateCb] and [netmapUpdateCb] are necessary for tracking network status and updates to network maps.

 ### Self-hosting Headscale

 Headscale is an open-source and self-hosted implementation of the Tailscale control server.
 The upstream version of Headscale does not yet properly support the WebSocket transport.
 For the time being, please use [our fork](https://github.com/leaningtech/headscale).

+[controlUrl]: /docs/reference/CheerpX-Linux-create#controlurl
+[authKey]: /docs/reference/CheerpX-Linux-create#authkey
+[stateUpdateCb]: /docs/reference/CheerpX-Linux-create#stateupdatecb
+[netmapUpdateCb]: /docs/reference/CheerpX-Linux-create#netmapupdatecb
+[loginUrlCb]: /docs/reference/CheerpX-Linux-create#loginurlcb